klynnlaster/U.S.-2015-Cancer-Study/README.md

 ### How to use:
 1. Download Python File and CSV and add them to your Jupyter Notebooks.
+2. Make sure to update the import for the csv file!!
-2. Run cells as you go down!
+3. Run cells as you go down!